sjoerdvankreel/firefly-synth-2/static/Manual.md

 * VEcho and GEcho:<br/>
 Backing storage for tap delay lines, feedback delay line, and internal comb and allpass filters for reverb.

-Any kind of automation and modulation is of course also OK since these can only target knobs and sliders anyway.
+Any kind of automation and modulation is of course also OK since these can only target knobs and sliders anyway.<br/>
+And of coarse, the whole thing may glitch anyway when the system is under load.

 # GUI Top section
 Contains everything that is not directly related to generating audio.